vladislavivanistsev/zotero-bibtex/README.md

 2. Run "python RSS.py" in that directory

-3. Examine journals.log
+3. Examine journals_counts.log and journal_names.log

-4. Find up to 20 rss feed of the most relevant journals and combine them at rssunify.com
+4. Find up to 20 rss feed of the most relevant journals and combine them at feedmix.novaclic.com/

 5. Filter the combined feed with regex or by a keyword at siftrss.com

-6. Start reading the refined feed in the UT cloud RSS reader or Zotero
+6. Start reading the refined feed into your favorite RSS reader or Zotero